luismcastillo/SJSU-art75/tutorials/01_Premiere/README.md

 Organize your files with a consistent folder structure *that's the same for all your projects*.
 The easiest way to do this is to create a "workflow template" — a set of mostly empty folders that you copy and rename every time you start a new project.

+1. Create a folder for this class

-Download the Video Workflow Template zip file in the [resources](../../resources) folder
+2. **Download the [Video Workflow Template zip file](../../resources/videoWorkFlowTemplate.zip) and place it in your class folder**

+3. Unzip and rename the VideoWorkFlowTemplate folder "premiereInClassExercise"
+  * Double-click the file to unzip on a Mac
   * Check out [this tutorial](https://www.techwalla.com/articles/how-to-open-a-mac-zip-file-in-windows) if you are having trouble unzipping it in Windows

+4. Download the sample footage from the class google drive Assets folder, and add it to the Source Media > Video > fromInternet folder

-It looks like this: <br>
+Your folder structure should look like this: <br>
 ![this](../../resources/videoWorkflowTemplatePic.png)
 <br>
 <br>

+***Tip:***

+*When you import footage from you camera, it will probably have meaningless numbered names for the files.
+You should rename them something that indicates what the footage is.
+There are ways to rename files in batches with sequential prefixes.*

+*For example:*

+X679976.mp4
+X679977.mp4
+X679978.mp4

+*magically transforms into:*

+eveningShoot_Sam_00.mp4
+eveningShoot_Sam_01.mp4
+eveningShoot_Sam_02.mp4

-Tutorials for renaming all your footage files at once:
+**Tutorials for renaming all your footage files at once:**
 * [Windows users](http://www.ubergizmo.com/how-to/batch-rename-files-windows/)
 * [Mac users](https://www.imore.com/how-rename-multiple-files-once-mac)